adombeck/cifuzz/README.md

 Want to help improve cifuzz?
 Check out our [contributing documentation](CONTRIBUTING.md).
 There you will find instructions for building the tool locally.

-If you find an issue, please report it to cifuzz@code-intelligence.com.